What Is Car Suspension System? Its Diagram, Types, And How It Works

 Rigid Suspension or Leaf Spring

 The leaf spring rigid suspension, like the beam axle suspension in construction, uses leaf springs instead of coil springs to act as dampers.
-Leaf springs are large bundles of spring material, mostly steel, that flex as the vehicle’s axle is pressed on them.
+Large bundles of spring material, primarily steel, known as leaf springs, flex when the vehicle’s axle presses against them.

 Commercial vehicles find leaf springs ideal as they can effortlessly support significant weight.
-However, they are not designed for comfort, high speed, or fast turning, and if used under those conditions, the suspension will alter vehicle handling.
+However, if used under conditions such as comfort, high speed, or fast turning, the suspension will alter the vehicle’s handling.

 Multi-Link Suspension